pantheon-systems/documentation/source/_docs/private-paths.md

 ### Plugins That Manage Private Paths

 WordPress does not have a core feature to configure a private path folder for file uploads.
 There are several plugins on WordPress.org and projects on Drupal.org that will help protect direct access to files in the files area.
 However, these plugins commonly require an Apache HTTP server *.htaccess* (`mod_rewrite`) rule.
-Our NGINX servers <a href="/docs/platform-considerations/#htaccess" data-proofer-ignore>do not support *.htaccess* rules</a>.
+Our NGINX servers [do not support *.htaccess* rules](/docs/platform-considerations/#htaccess).

 Site developers could author their own custom solution to provide authentication, access checks, and ultimately use PHP's [readfile()](http://php.net/readfile/){.external} or [fpassthru()](http://php.net/fpassthru/){.external} functions to read files from the `wp-content/uploads/private` (WordPress) or `sites/default/files/private` (Drupal) areas, respectively, and then output them to the authenticated web user's browser.